 PAN card of the company

-GST registration is done entirely online through the official portal at gst.gov.in.
+GST registration is done entirely online through the official portal.
 There is no government fee.
 If your documents are in order, registration is approved in 3–7 working days.
 Aadhaar-authenticated applications are typically processed within 3 working days; others may take longer depending on officer review.

 Step 1: Visit the GST portal.
 Click on "Services", then "Registration", then "New Registration."